2025 J3 League: Changes from the previous season

-Tochigi SC, Kagoshima United and Thespa Gunma have been relegated to J3 League finishing in 18th, 19th, and 20th places, respectively.
+Tochigi SC, Kagoshima United and Thespa Gunma were relegated to J3 League finishing in 18th, 19th, and 20th places, respectively.
 Tochigi SC were relegated after eight years in the second division.
-Kagoshima United returns to the third tier after just one season in J2, while Thespa Gunma drops back to the J3 following five years in J2.
+Kagoshima United returned to the third tier after just one season in J2, while Thespa Gunma dropped back to the J3 following five years in J2.

-From J3, the promoted teams are RB Omiya Ardija (formerly known as Omiya Ardija) the team was recently acquired by the Red Bull Group who were promoted after only one season in J3, runner-up FC Imabari gets promoted for first time ever and will play the Ehime Derby against Ehime FC in J2 League, the last team promoted was Kataller Toyama after eleven seasons in J3 thanks to an epic draw in the play-off final against Matsumoto Yamaga with a double from the striker Shosei Usui in the last ten minutes.
+From J3, the promoted teams were RB Omiya Ardija (formerly known as Omiya Ardija), the team was recently acquired by the Red Bull Group, who were promoted after only one season in J3, runner-up FC Imabari got promotion for the first time ever and played the Ehime derby against Ehime FC in J2 League, and the last team promoted was Kataller Toyama after eleven seasons in J3 thanks to an epic draw in the play-off final against Matsumoto Yamaga with a double from the striker Shosei Usui in the last ten minutes.

-Tochigi City got promoted from Japan Football League the for first time ever and will play the Tochigi Derby against Tochigi SC.
-The second team promoted was Kochi United SC, who finished as runner-up and thus qualified for the relegation play-off where they defeated YSCC Yokohama with an aggregate score of 3-1, they are the first team from Kochi Prefecture to play in the J League.
+Tochigi City got promoted from Japan Football League for the first time ever and played the Tochigi Derby against Tochigi SC.
+The second team promoted was Kochi United SC, who finished as runner-up and thus qualified for the relegation play-off where they defeated YSCC Yokohama with an aggregate score of 3-1; they are the first team from Kochi Prefecture to play in the J.League.